Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 17. Dinner at Fish & Bird

 Treat yourself to an exquisite Japanese culinary experience that made even us blush.
-Fish & Bird is a unique Izakaya style restaurant and bar, specializing in modern Japanese cuisine.
-Chef Asuka Uchida is classically trained in Japanese and French cooking technique.
-Her modern, sophisticated interpretation of traditional dishes are a reflection of the current trends in Japan.
-Your tastebuds will thank you.
+Fish & Bird is a unique Izakaya-style restaurant and bar, specializing in modern Japanese cuisine.
+Chef Asuka Uchida is classically trained in Japanese and French cooking techniques.
+Her modern, sophisticated interpretation of traditional dishes is a reflection of the current trends in Japan.
+Your taste buds will thank you.
+Without a doubt, this is among the best restaurants Berkeley has to offer.

 18. Tequila Tasting at El Patio